 - Save and load multiple data files or cases

-SSCM14 is available to organizations in the U.S. and abroad, subject to review by the Aerospace Export Control Office.
+SSCM19 is available to organizations in the U.S. and abroad, that meet specific criteria, subject to review by the Aerospace Export Control Office.

 The SSCM 2019 User’s Manual is subject to a restricted release policy, and is supplied, along with the model, directly to the licensee or user.
 There is no electronic download available.

 Development of the Small Satellite Cost Model 2019 (SSCM19) (pdf)